 Hospitality is the study of servicing and satisfying guests within hotels, restaurants, private clubs, managed food service, event planning, tourism related businesses, and travel providers.
 The students will be trained in principles of supervision, marketing, purchasing, cost control, customer service, basic food service and catering, business and accounting in relationship to the hospitality and tourism industry.
 The courses within this program are designed to provide students with applicable skills useful in a vast range of occupations.

-Students planning to transfer to a four-year institution and major in Hospitality Management should consult with a counselor regarding the transfer process and lower division requirements.
+Students planning on transferring to a four-year institution and major in Hospitality Management should consult with a counselor regarding the transfer process and lower division requirements.

 Required Courses: